AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Use-API for Accessing Logic {#use-api-for-accessing-logic}

 The HTML Template Language (HTL) Java Use-API enables an HTL file to access helper methods in a custom Java class through `data-sly-use`.
-This allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.
+This process allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.

 See the document [HTL Java Use-API](java-use-api.md) for more details.

 ### Automatic Context-Aware Escaping {#automatic-context-aware-escaping}

-Consider following example:
+Consider the following example:

 ```xml
 <p data-sly-use.logic="logic.js">